DBMS - Indexing

 The target entry is searched and deleted.

-After deletion underflow is tested
+After deletion, underflow is tested,

-Distribute entries from nodes left to it.
+If underflow occurs, distribute the entries from the nodes left to it.

-If distribution from left is not possible
+If distribution is not possible from left, then

-Distribute from nodes right to it
+Distribute from the nodes right to it.

 Merge the node with left and right to it.